Iceyyyiyy/Spotify-Volume-Controller/readme.md

 ### Spotify Volume Controller

-A little Python script to controll the Spotify volume using Virtual Keys.
+A little Python script to controll the Spotify volume

-Volume up: VK140

-Volume down: VK141

-Use PowerToys to rebind Keyboard Keys

-# Notice!

-This script will not change Spotifys own volume but its Windows volume.
+This script will not change Spotifys own volume but its Windows application volume.